mattstratton/conducky/plan.md

 - [X] Role-based access control (RBAC) middleware
 - [X] Implement registration, login, logout, and session check endpoints
 - [X] User email address needs to be unique in the database
-- [ ] User invite links for an event should be able to be set to the role (ie. Reporter, Responder, Admin)
+- [X] User invite links for an event should be able to be set to the role (ie. Reporter, Responder, Admin)
+- [ ] Once email system is implemented, we should be able to send invites to users
+- [ ] Once email system is implemented, we should send email validation to new users who register with user/password
+- [ ] Users need abilty to reset password (via email)

 ## Phase 2.5: Event Management UI
-- [ ] The list of users on the event page should be sortable and searchable
+- [X] The list of users on the event page should be sortable and searchable
     - [X] Backend: Add support for search (by name/email) to /events/slug/:slug/users endpoint
     - [X] Backend: Add support for sorting (by name/email/role) to /events/slug/:slug/users endpoint
     - [X] Frontend: Add search input and sort controls to user list UI
-    - [ ] Frontend: Wire up search and sort controls to backend API
+    - [X] Frontend: Wire up search and sort controls to backend API
-- [ ] The list of users on the event page should paginate
+- [X] The list of users on the event page should paginate
     - [X] Backend: Add pagination (page, limit) to /events/slug/:slug/users endpoint
     - [X] Frontend: Add pagination controls to user list UI
     - [X] Frontend: Wire up pagination controls to backend API